danielkleebinder/leaf-lang/README.md

 ![Nyx Icon](https://github.com/danielkleebinder/nyxlang/blob/main/nyxlang.png?raw=true)

-The nyx programming language (also known as nyxlang) is a statically and strongly typed interpreted programming language that allows the developer to implement traits and custom types.
+The nyx programming language (also known as nyxlang) is a statically and strongly typed, lexically scoped and interpreted programming language that allows the developer to implement traits and custom types.
 It is object oriented, but does not support inheritance since inheritance is a common source of maintainability issues.